-Certification of loan applications are due in the Financial Aid Office by May 15, 2023.
+Certification of loan applications are due in the Financial Aid Office by May 15, 2024.

-Subsequently you will receive instructions directly from Student Financial Services on using the SIS system to complete Disclosure Statement(s) for your loan.
-In addition, the Financial Aid Office will email you when the promissory note for this loan is ready to be completed.
-Both these forms must be completed before the loan will disburse.
+Subsequently you will receive instructions directly from Student Financial Services to complete Disclosure Statement(s) for your loan(s).
+Disclosure statements and TILA disclosures must be completed before the loan will disburse.